 - Entry Fee: Free

 This list contains only a fraction of the things one can do in Chennai.
-There’s certainly more places to visit, from temples and churches to beaches, shopping streets, and food joints.
+There’s certainly more places to visit in Chennai, from temples and churches to beaches, shopping streets, and food joints.
 Taking a drive on the East Coast Road is among the best things to do in Chennai at night, whereas morning birds can watch the sunrise at Elliot Park.
 The activities listed here are nothing but a good teaser to the grand movie that Chennai is.
 And, as they say, picture abhi baki hai, mere dost!
 The next time you are staying at hotels in Chennai, you know what all you can do to make your trip much more then you initially planned.